 The law provides for the right to strike, but workers must give 72-hour prior notice.
 The law also prohibits retaliation against strikers and does not exclude any group of workers from relevant legal protections.
 Many sectors of the economy were on strike at some time during the year, typically because of low salaries.

-Workers in the education, media, and public sectors struck during the year.
-A national teachers' strike that began in October 2018 over nonpayment of wages continued intermittently throughout the year.
+Workers in the education, media, health, and public sectors went on strike during the year.
 Public-sector workers demanding an increase in the minimum wage carried out weekly strikes during the year.